OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 They are analogous to the "get_*" operations that are described in :ref:`xtypes--interpreting-data-samples-with-dynamicdata`.
 When populating the DynamicData of complex data types, use get_complex_value() (:ref:`xtypes--reading-members-of-more-complex-types`) to navigate from DynamicData representing containing types to DynamicData representing contained types.

 Setting the value of a member of a DynamicData union using a ``set_*`` method implicitly 1) activates the branch corresponding to the member and 2) sets the discriminator to a value corresponding to the active branch.
 For example, the ``l_field`` member of ``MyUnion`` above can be set as follows:

 .. code-block:: cpp

     DDS::Int32 l_field_value = 12;
     data.set_int32_value(id, l_field_value); // id is 2

 The discriminator can also be set directly in the following two cases.
 First, the new discriminator value selects the same branch that is currently activated.
-Second, the new discriminator value selects the implicit default member, i.e., no branch is activated.
+Second, the new discriminator value selects no branch.
 In all other cases, ``DDS::RETCODE_PRECONDITION_NOT_MET`` is returned.
 As an example for the first case, suppose the union currently has the discriminator value of 1 and the member `s_field` is active.
 We can set the discriminator value to 2 as it selects the same member.

 .. code-block:: cpp